MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/using-event-hubs-in-spring-applications.md

 ## Use Spring Cloud Azure Event Hubs Starter

-The [Spring Cloud Azure Event Hubs Starter](https://mvnrepository.com/artifact/com.azure.spring/spring-cloud-azure-starter-eventhubs) module imports [Event Hubs Java client library](https://mvnrepository.com/artifact/com.azure/azure-messaging-eventhubs) with Spring Boot framework.
-Spring Cloud Azure and the Azure SDK can be used together, in a non-mutually exclusive pattern.
-Thus, you can continue using Event Hubs Java client API in your Spring application.
+The [Spring Cloud Azure Event Hubs Starter](https://mvnrepository.com/artifact/com.azure.spring/spring-cloud-azure-starter-eventhubs) module imports the [Event Hubs Java client library](https://mvnrepository.com/artifact/com.azure/azure-messaging-eventhubs) with the Spring Boot framework.
+You can use Spring Cloud Azure and the Azure SDK together, in a non-mutually exclusive pattern.
+Thus, you can continue using the Event Hubs Java client API in your Spring application.

-### Add dependency
+### Add dependencies

-To install the Spring Cloud Azure Event Hubs Starter module, add the following dependencies to your `pom.xml` file:
+To install the Spring Cloud Azure Event Hubs Starter module, add the following dependencies to your *pom.xml* file:

 - The Spring Cloud Azure Bill of Materials (BOM):